Ireland and India launched a new Economic Advisory Panel in Dublin to boost trade, investment, innovation, and partnerships between both nations.

 The historic Trinity College Dublin also extended a warm welcome, with its President hosting a private dinner in honour of the visiting Indian dignitaries.

 India’s Ambassador to Ireland, H.E.
 Shri Akhilesh Mishra, applauded the formation of the advisory panel and stressed the need for deeper cooperation between two of the world’s most vibrant democracies and fastest-growing economies.
-He underlined agritech, healthtech, sustainable technologies, and professional skilling as key areas of future collaboration, and expressed hope that the panel would act as a catalyst for sustainable B2B partnerships.
+He underlined agritech, healthtech, sustainable technologies, and professional skilling as key areas of future collaboration, and expressed hope that the panel would act as a catalyst for sustainable B2B partnerships..webp)

 The launch of the Ireland-India Economic Advisory Panel marks a major milestone in strengthening bilateral cooperation, bringing together thought leaders, policymakers, and industry champions from both nations to explore new opportunities and build a shared future of prosperity.